 Can I be refused access to my health records?

-You can be refused access to your records or part of them:
+You can be refused access to your records or part of them if:

-- if your doctor thinks you or someone else could be harmed as a result
+- your doctor thinks you or someone else could be harmed as a result of providing the information

-- you are applying on behalf of someone who has died or who is no longer capable of managing their own affairs, but who originally gave the information on the understanding that it wouldn't be revealed later
+- you are applying on behalf of someone who has died or who is no longer capable of managing their own affairs, but who originally provided the information to the Trust on the understanding that it wouldn't be revealed later

-Should you be unhappy with the outcome of your request, you should in the first instance contact the named individual at Medway NHS Foundation Trust who responded to your request.
+Should you be unhappy with the outcome of your request, you should in the first instance contact the DPO at Medway NHS Foundation Trust who will review your request.